-To give you an example; a high quality premium brushed steel socket typically cost up to five times as much as a cheap basic white plastic socket.
+To give you an example; a high-quality premium brushed steel socket typically cost up to five times as much as a cheap basic white plastic socket.
 Even mid-range polished metal sockets cost two to three times the cost of plastic fittings.

 How Many Sockets Are Required?

-This is a common question and it’s worth remembering that how many are required and how many are recommended are separate things.
+This is a common question and it’s worth remembering that how many are required and how many are recommended are two separate things.

-- master bedroom – 1 x double socket either side of bed and 2 x double sockets at each opposite corner of room
+- Master bedroom – 1 x double socket on either side of the bed and 2 x double sockets at each opposite corner of room.

 The guide price on this page includes VAT at the current rate of 20%.